Damaged reefs show resiliency in Cayman Islands study

+April 5 Yum China Holdings Inc reported a 20.7 percent rise in quarterly earnings, as margins improved.

-ORLANDO, Florida A 13-year study of coral reefs spontaneously recovering in the Cayman Islands offers hope of refuting often doomsday forecasts about the worldwide decline of the colorful marine habitat.
+ORLANDO, Fla.
+Dec 20 A 13-year study of coral reefs spontaneously recovering in the Cayman Islands offers hope of refuting often doomsday forecasts about the worldwide decline of the colorful marine habitat.

 Scientists monitoring the Cayman reefs noted a 40 percent decline in live coral cover between 1999 and 2004 during a period of warmer seas in the Caribbean.